 "After two years of community college and three years in the workforce with an unfinished degree, I decided to return to my education.
 Although I had completed some college and gained experience from my time in the workforce, I was still not completely sure what I wanted to do with my education.
 After taking some exploratory classes and declaring business administration as my major, I discovered the entertainment management program.
 Scott Douglas and the program’s leadership and passion at the time was unmatched by any program that I was aware of at the University of Montana, and I jumped right in.

 Although I see value in lecture-format teaching, I consider myself a hands-on learner by preference.
 This is one of the biggest reasons that the program resonated with me.
-In addition to new guest instructors and a very dynamic lecture format, there was an abundance of opportunities to become involved in hands-on learning by participating in events, fundraisers and networking at both a community and national level.
+In addition to new guest instructors and a very dynamic lecture format, there was an abundance of opportunities to become involved in hands-on learning by participating in events, fundraiser and networking at both a community and national level.

 I graduated with a double major in management and marketing and a certificate in entertainment management.
 Although I consider my majors to be my educational backbone, I would not be where I am today without UMEM.
 Through programmatic engagement and the opportunities that the program offered, I was able to network with remarkable/successful industry professionals, manage events, work in the UMEM office, promote concerts, obtain internships and most importantly, develop a skillset that made me knowledgeable and employable.